austin-hoover/ment/README.md

 This repository contains both a forward-mode and reverse-mode implementation of MENT.
 In forward mode, one must sample particles from an unnormalized distribution function.
 An accurate grid-based sampler is included for problems of dimension $N <= 4$, and an MCMC Metropolis Hastings sampler is included for problems of dimension $N > 4$.

 Each projection is defined as a sum over one or more axes *after* a transformation of the coordinates.
 The only requirement on the transformations is that they must be deterministic and one-to-one.
-The code is set up to take arbitrary transformation functions as inputs; these functions map NumPy arrays to NumPy arrays.
-This allows straightforward integration with, i.e., beam physics simulation codes.
+The code is set up to take arbitrary transformation functions as inputs.
+This allows straightforward integration with particle tracking codes.

 ## Installation